Azure/AI-in-a-Box/doc-intelligence-in-a-box/2_machine_learning_model/README.md

 ## Step 1: Locate the Sample Data Files

-After finishing the deployment process described in [Deployment Scripts Guide](../1_deployment_scripts/README.md), your Document intelligence source should be ready for you to start creating a new Document Intelligence ML model.
-From your cloned repository, navigate to the project root directory then to `Deployment\Data\samples\train`
+After deploying the Azure Resources, your Document intelligence source will be ready for you to start creating a new Document Intelligence ML model.
+From your cloned repository, navigate to the project root directory then to [Data/samples/train](../Data/samples/train/)

 You will see two folders that contain sample training forms, as illustrated below.